Tomuos/100DaysOfCode/README.md

 🔗  https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/regular-expressions/using-the-test-method <-- I found the regular expressions (regex) section on freecodecamp.
 I'm going to try and do a bit of this when I get a chance.

 🎵  <-- music today by a band called half.alive - still feel currently https://open.spotify.com/track/48XkVAagIoQHCsOlJtXUd5?si=665faad3d84547ef.

+---

+## Day 6

+---

+_AUGUST 23 2023_

+### **Todays Progress:**

+- 📚 I've been working on my project word-constructor which is a game where you have some empty tile slots, visual word clues and eventually spoken word clues.
+The player has to fill in the empty slots with the correct letters to spell the word.
+I've been working on the drag and drop feature and it's been a bit of a challenge but I'm getting there.

+- 🖥️ Today I managed to get the drag and drop feature working.
+I've also with the help of a friend Paul Greenfield managed to pass an array of fruit names to the game and it will randomly pick one and display it.
+The game should display empty slot for the word and then the player can drag and drop the letters into the empty slots.
+When it's correct it will say CORRECT! otherwise it will show wrong letters in red.
+Green letters and green border indicate the correct letters.

+### No  screenshot of the games yet but I will and maybe i'll do a side by side comparison with the figma later.

+- 📝 I'm going to try and get some more done tomorrow.
+I'm going to try and do some more project work and maybe some more code wars.

+### **Thoughts:**

+I'm glad I managed to get some work done today.
+Chipping away day by day really seems to be working for me.
+I'm going to try and get some more done tomorrow.

+### **Links/resources:** no links today 😥

+🎵  <-- music today by a band called half.alive - still feel currently https://open.spotify.com/track/48XkVAagIoQHCsOlJtXUd5?si=665faad3d84547ef.